1980–81 FA Cup: First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Altrincham, Dagenham, Mossley and Scarborough were given byes.
 The first round of games were played on 22 November 1980.
 Replays were played mainly on 25 and 26 November, with a couple of games on 1 December.

 Second round proper

 The second round of games were intended to be played on 13 December 1980.
 Replays took place over 16–17 December with second replays needed in two cases.
+Blyth Spartans, from the Northern League at Step 8 of English football, was the lowest-ranked club in the round.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The third round of games in the FA Cup were played on 3 January 1981.
-Replays took place over 6–7 January with second replays needed in two cases – one of those second replays resulted in the elimination of holders West Ham United by Wrexham.
+Replays took place over 6–7 January with second replays needed in two cases.
+One of those second replays resulted in the elimination of Cup holders West Ham United by Wrexham.
+Enfield, from the Isthmian League Premier Division at Step 6 of English football, was the lowest-ranked club in the round.